SFDS Debate Week

 All Year 5 children have experienced reading and then performing 'The Tyger' by William Blake.
 In groups, they recited the poem off by heart, putting into practice the key Year 5 oracy skills.

-Year 5 children performed 'The Tyger' by William Blake.
-In groups, they learned the poem off by heart remembering the key oracy skills.
-The children demonstrated a good command of Standard English, used intonation and pace, adapted their tone and expression, projected their voices at varying volumes to suit the poem and used a very good variety of facial expressions and hand gestures to emphasise points.
+The children had to: demonstrate a good command of Standard English; use intonation and pace; adapted their tone of voice and expression; projected their voices at varying volumes to suit the poem and used a very good variety of facial expressions and hand gestures to emphasise points.